 Beginning in December 2015, the first of the ºÚÁÏÉçapp cryostat's components will arrive on site.
-A part of India's in-kind contribution to the project, these 54 segments are among the largest and heaviest of the whole Tokamak assembly.
+A part of India's in-kind contribution to the project, these 54 segments are among the largest and heaviest of the entire tokamak assembly.
 They will have to be pre-assembled into four sections before being transported to the Assembly Building.

 The pre-assembly operations will take place in a dedicated located on the northeast corner of the ºÚÁÏÉçapp worksite, slightly set back from the Poloidal Field Coils Winding Facility.
 The workshop will be built and operated by the Indian Domestic Agency.